-I am a Research Associate in the Robotics Institute at Carnegie Mellon University working under the guidance of Dr. Yaser Sheikh.
-My current research involves developing a unified framework for annotating, storing and sharing multimodal perceptual data.
+I am a Postdoctoral Research Associate in the Robotics Institute at Carnegie Mellon University working under the guidance of Dr. Yaser Sheikh.
+My current research involves developing a multi-Kinect sensor array for capturing and analyzing social scenes.

 I obtained my Ph.D. from West Virginia University under the advice of Dr. Bojan Cukic in July 2014.
 Prior to this, I obtained my B.S. in Computer Engineering in 2004 and completed my M.S. in Computer Science in 2006 under Dr. Supratik Mukhopadhyay.
 I also hold a Graduate Certificate in Computer Forensics.